Research

 Scientific orientations

 In vivo modelling of human neurodevelopmental disorders is important in basic and clinical research since the brain cannot be easily accessed in humans.
 Humans and mice share neurodevelopmental principles, and whilst the cortical folding of the human brain is absent in the naturally lissencephalic mouse brain, brain anatomy is conserved across these two species.
 To study the phenotypic effects of genes and variants at the whole organism level, we and others turned to the long-standing mouse model, where pleiotropy can be studied and where both environment and genetics are controlled.
 With its extensive toolkit and ability to recapitulate human neurodevelopmental disorders, the laboratory mouse offers a number of powerful tools to make association between phenotypes and genotypes and for studying and validating the effect of human genetic variants using CRISPR–Cas9 editing technology.
-Our increasingly sophisticated ability to phenotype the mouse brain, combined with ultra-standardized 2D neuroanatomical pipelines, argues that variant discovery in mice will remain crucial to progress in the post-genomic era.
+Our increasingly sophisticated ability to phenotype the mouse brain, combined with ultra-standardized 2D and 3D neuroanatomical pipelines, argues that variant validation in mice will remain crucial to progress in the post-genomic era.

 Specific aims